Risk of Suicide

 If you are unsure, a licensed mental health professional can help assess risk.

-- Substance abuse, which can cause mental highs and lows that exacerbate suicidal thoughts
+- Substance abuse.
+Drugs and alcohol can result in mental highs and lows that exacerbate suicidal thoughts.

-- Intoxication (more than one in three people who die from suicide are found to be intoxicated)
+- Intoxication.
+More than one in three people who die from suicide are found to be currently under the influence.

-- Gender (though more women than men attempt suicide, men are 4 times more likely to die by suicide)
+- Gender.
+Although more women than men attempt suicide, men are four times more likely to die by suicide.

 Can Thoughts of Suicide Be Prevented?